IgniteUI/indigo-design-docfx/en/components/checkbox.md

 <img class="responsive-img" src="../images/checkbox_light.png" srcset="../images/checkbox_light@2x.png 2x" />

 ## Layout Template

-The checkbox supports a label position where the Checkbox label is placed after or before the Checkbox box element.
+In Sketch, the Checkbox supports label position variants where the Checkbox label is placed after or before the Checkbox element.
+In Adobe XD, we are using Stacks to allow you to change the label and checkbox positions at design time.

 <img class="responsive-img" src="../images/checkbox_label_after.png" srcset="../images/checkbox_label_after@2x.png 2x" />
 <img class="responsive-img" src="../images/checkbox_label_before.png" srcset="../images/checkbox_label_before@2x.png 2x" />

 ## State

 The Checkbox provides **on**, off, and indeterminate selection states.
+In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.

 <img class="responsive-img" src="../images/checkbox_selection.png" srcset="../images/checkbox_selection@2x.png 2x" />